How To Renew Your FAFSA: Timely Tips for FAFSA Renewal

 The good news: The Renewal FAFSA is prefilled with some of your information from the previous year, which makes updating your information easier than completing the entire FAFSA like you did the first time around.
 Typically, the Renewal FAFSA takes less than an hour.

 Why you should complete the Renewal FAFSA

-Any change – from income and family finances, marriage status or even the number of siblings going to college – can affect your eligibility for loans, grants, scholarships or need-based aid from your school.
-In addition, financial aid formulas often change, which can make it easier for you to qualify for awards to help pay for college.
-Finally, some types of financial aid don’t carry over from year to year.
-To reapply for that aid, you’ll need a completed Renewal FAFSA.
+Any change — from income and family finances, marriage status, or even the number of siblings going to college — can affect your eligibility for loans, grants, scholarships, or need-based aid from your school.
+In addition, financial aid formulas often change, which may make it easier for you to qualify for awards to help pay for college.

 Eligibility and renewing your FAFSA

-If you completed a FAFSA last year, you are eligible to renew FAFSA this year.
-To renew your FAFSA, log in with your Federal Student Aid (FSA) ID at FAFSA.ed.gov.
-Your FSA ID is a unique user name and password that allows you to identify yourself electronically and access the FSA website.
-Both the student and at least one parent of a dependent student will need FSA IDs.
-If you don’t have your FSA ID or have forgotten your user name or password, don’t worry!
+If you completed a FAFSA last year, you're eligible to renew a FAFSA this year.
+To renew your FAFSA, log in with your Federal Student Aid (FSA) ID at FAFSA.gov.
+Your FSA ID is a unique username and password that allows you to identify yourself electronically and access the FSA website.
+Both the student and at least one parent (if the student is a dependent) will need FSA IDs.
+If you don’t have your FSA ID or have forgotten your username or password, don’t worry!
 You can get help with that online.

 - Provide answers to all other questions.

 - Save and review your Renewal FAFSA often.

 A note for parents with two or more children in college: Complete the Renewal FAFSA for your oldest child first, then transfer a copy of the parental information to the FAFSAs of your younger children.

 See also: How to Read Your Financial Award Letter: 5 Examples